 Let there be light!
 But not any old light.
 Good light.
 Quality light.
 And the right amount of light, too.

 Often overlooked in the development of lighting projects to reduce energy consumption is the quality side of the equation.
-I often tell our clients that it is really easy to save them 100% of their lighting energy.
+I often tell our clients that it is really easy to save them 100% of the energy that they use for lighting.
 They just need to allow us to remove all of their lighting fixtures.
-Not a very practical solution - it defeats the purpose - but there is a lesson there.
+Not a very practical solution - it defeats the purpose - but there is a lesson here.

-Don’t let energy savings goals lead to too few lights
+Don’t let energy savings goals lead to a workplace with too little light

 Ensure the right QUANTITY of light

-We want to ensure that our clients and their tenants, employees, customers and guests who inhabit the space have the right amount of good, quality light.
+We want to ensure that our clients and by extension their tenants, employees, customers and guests, have the right amount of good, quality light.
 There are several strategies that can be deployed but it is important to start with a solid foundation of data.

 In our case, we build photometric models that validate the existing and future lighting environments for our client’s spaces.
-Most good projects developers will provide this for their clients.
-That said, I am regularly running across poorly designed and implemented LED projects where the implementer installed lights without any advance planning.
+Most experienced project developers will provide this for their clients.
+That said, I am regularly running across poorly designed and implemented commercial LED lighting projects where the implementer installed lights without any advance planning.
 In one case, a client told me that they were on their third set of lights through a trial and error process with their lighting contractor!
-The disruption alone is totally unacceptable.
+The disruption from these starts, stops and “do-overs” alone is totally unacceptable.

 Choose manufacturers of good quality lights

-Once the quantity of light problem is solved, we can then move on to the quality issue.
-Poor quality light can result in glare, gloom, eyestrain, and flicker and can even potentially manifest itself physically through headaches.
+Once the “quantity of light” part of the overall equation has been solved, we can then move on to the “quality of light” issue.
+Poor quality light can result in glare, gloom, eyestrain, and flicker and can even potentially manifest itself physically through headaches and nausea.